Forensicom/Bootcamp/InClassPracticals/Homeworks/14-Algorithmic-Trading/README.md

 Did this new model perform better or worse than the provided baseline model?
 Did this new model perform better or worse than your tuned trading algorithm?

-This model performed better than the baseline.
+This model did not perform as well as the baseline.